JulianaGuerrero/Q1_24/README.md

 The package includes the scripts for cleaning and preparing data for the analysis, and the script where different models are fit.

-Due to limitation to access private/personal data, the original data files can't be shared but a subset of these is left as output in order to run the models.
+Due to limitations to access private/personal data, the original data files can't be shared but a subset of these is left as output in order to run the models.